Written by: Apurva Pawar

 4. Popularity in the dog owner community

-A few years ago, deer head chihuahuas were declared not to fit the standard chihuahua criteria made by the Chihuahua Club of America as they are appealing enough as other chihuahua types.
+A few years ago, deer head chihuahuas were declared not to fit the standard chihuahua criteria made by the Chihuahua Club of America, as they are appealing enough as other chihuahua types.
 However, that doesn’t make them lacking as a chihuahua.

-Moreover, many chihuahua lovers find deer-headed chihuahuas more than the other types.
+Moreover, many chihuahua lovers find deer-headed chihuahuas more attractive than the other types.
 Regardless of their looks, they are amazing companions to be around.

 Related Reads